Will Straw: Political ambitions

-In 2004, Straw became governor of Henry Fawcett Primary School in Kennington, which he had attended as a child.
-He moved to the US in 2007 but his name was not taken off the official register.
-In 2009, Straw was one of twelve governors removed by Lambeth Council amid concerns over financial management and poor teaching at the school.
-His retention on the list of governors was criticised at the time and it was suggested he was retained for his "high-profile name".

 Straw was the parliamentary candidate for the Labour Party, for the constituency of Rossendale and Darwen in the 2015 general election, the neighbouring constituency to his father’s Blackburn, but lost to the Conservative incumbent Jake Berry.
 Straw was one of 15 Labour candidates each given financial support of £10,000 by Lord Oakeshott the former Liberal Democrat in January 2015.

 In April 2014, he posed with a local folk-dancing troupe, the Britannia Coconut Dancers.
 This generated some controversy, because of their use of blackface makeup, which Straw defended as a traditional custom linked to the coal mining heritage of the area.

 Straw has been criticised for being a 'Red Prince', which refers to the son of a Labour politician who goes into politics.
-New Statesman suggested that this nepotism allows them better access to educational, employment and political opportunities.
+The New Statesman suggested that this nepotism allows them better access to educational, employment and political opportunities.

 Straw was the executive director of Britain Stronger in Europe, the group that campaigned for the United Kingdom to remain in the European Union, ahead of the 2016 referendum.
 He was awarded a CBE in outgoing Prime Minister David Cameron's controversial resignation honours in 2016.
 He stated that he had accepted the award in order to take his wife to Buckingham Palace and "as something to remember the hard work that I and others put into the campaign".

 Personal life

 Straw lives in Clapham, London.
-He is married to Claire Straw (née Howard), an American, with whom he has two sons, Matthew, born in 2013, and Samuel, born in 2016.
+He is married to Claire Straw (née Howard), an American, with whom he has two sons.